desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Limitations

-As a consequence of Step 3 in (#bootstrapping), DS bootstrapping does not work for in-bailiwick delegations, as no pre-existing chain of trust to the Child domain is available during bootstrapping.
+As a consequence of Step 3 in (#bootstrapping), DS bootstrapping does not work for fully in-bailiwick delegations, as no pre-existing chain of trust to the Child domain is available during bootstrapping.

 The protocol is further restricted by the fact that the fully